Onfarm conservation of indigenous plant species in Mayuge District

 Farmers in the Mayuge district of Uganda are increasingly relying on monoculture sugarcane cultivation that depend on adapted plant species.
 Monocultural farming systems reduce plant diversity and threaten native plant species.
 To counteract, this IKI Small Grants project strengthens the conservation of declining native plants through natural resource management for 250 households.
 The project identifies and documents threatened native plants and prioritises them for propagation using improved agricultural practices.
 Smallholder farmers are supported to establish community seed banks, tree nurseries, and backyard gardens, cultivating indigenous plants.
 In addition, the project improves the availability, accessibility, and sustainable use of these plants by promoting their use through radio posts and print campaigns.
 A dialogue with communal policy makers is initiated to formulate on-farm biodiversity conservation ordinances and to politically anchor project interventions.

 Mayuge district in Uganda is located about 120 kilometres east of Kampala.
 Subsistence agriculture is the main source of income for the local population.
 The rapidly growing population has contributed to deforestation of the original tropical forest and to a huge decline of native plant species.
-The agricultural focus of the population leads to the conversion of forest land into agricultural land and the use of mainly adapted plant species, such as the commercial cultivation of sugar cane.
 The lack of awareness of the importance of maintaining biodiversity on agricultural land in the region as well as lacking decision-making power of women and the inadequate enforcement of biodiversity laws lead to an intensification of the problem.

 The project primarily targets local communities with 500 direct beneficiaries in 250 households.
 In addition, the project reaches another 1,175 household members and local radio listeners.
-The project works with 10 existing farmer groups to implement its interventions.
-Through participatory approaches, communities are involved in all project activities.
+The project works with 10 existing farmer groups to implement its interventions, of which 7 are women headed.
 The project empowers group members to conserve biodiversity on their private farms by passing on their traditional knowledge and skills.